pantheon-systems/documentation/source/content/guides/launch/03-domains.md

 reviewed: "2020-08-03"
 ---

-This section provides steps on how to connect a bare domain and `www` domain to Pantheon's Live environment.
+This section provides information on how to connect a bare domain and `www` domain to Pantheon's Live environment.

 The steps below will guide you through the process of migrating a site onto Pantheon for the first time.
 If you are migrating a site already on Pantheon, follow the steps for [relaunching an existing Pantheon site](/relaunch).